-The coal sector is subject to a broad range of environmental laws, regulations and standards including in relation to greenhouse gas emissions.
-Evolving regulation and standards could result in increased costs, regulatory action, litigation or, in extreme cases, threaten the viability of an operation.
+The coal sector is subject to a broad range of laws, regulations and standards including in relation to taxation, royalties, environmental matters and greenhouse gas emissions.
+A change in laws, regulations or standards applicable to Whitehaven could result in increased costs, regulatory action, litigation or, in extreme cases, threaten the viability of an operation.